-27 Safirova et al. (2007b) calculate the welfare gains from a Downtown cordon for Washington D.C., a larger cordon located on the Beltway (defined by I-495 and I-95), and a double cordon comprising both.
-The corresponding index of efficacy is 0.530 for their congestion tolls, and 0.521 for their combined tolls which are set to internalize not only congestion, air pollution, and climate change externalities, but also accidents, oil dependency and noise.
-One reason for the larger values is that their Downtown cordon encloses a very small area compared to the Beltway cordon.
+These results contrast with those of some earlier studies that examined the effects of tolling schemes on real-city networks rather than stylized networks such as the one used here.
+May et al. (2002) evaluate a cordon around Central London, and a second cordon in Inner London.
+They find that adding the second cordon increases the economic benefits by about 50%.
+Yang and Huang (2005) obtain similar results for the Shanghai road network.
+Santos (2004) assesses cordon pricing for eight English towns and concludes that double cordons yield on average nearly double the benefits of a single cordon.
+Safirova et al. (2007) calculate the welfare gains from a downtown cordon for Washington D.C., a larger cordon located on the Beltway (defined by I-495 and I-95), and a double cordon comprising both.
+The index of efficacy that we adopt works out to 0.530 for their congestion tolls, and to 0.521 for their combined tolls, which are set to internalize not only congestion, air pollution, and climate change externalities, but also accidents, oil dependency, and noise.
+One reason for the large efficiency values that Safirova et al. (2007) obtain is that their downtown cordon encloses a very small area compared to the Beltway cordon.

-Cordon 1 now outperforming Cordon 3, and Cordon 1&3 outperforming Cordon 2&3.
-This is because Cordon 1 discourages motorists from driving in the city center where emissions and population are concentrated, and the health costs of pollution are highest as shown in Figure 3.
-The indexes of efficacy for the combined double cordon tolls are $R{12} = 0.029$, $R{13} = 0.410$, and $R{23} = 0.108$.
-The values of R{12} and R{23} are even smaller than for the congestion tolls, while the value of R{13} is larger.
+Table 4 provides summary statistics for the combined tolls.
+As expected, all tolls are higher than the corresponding congestion tolls.
+Consequently, reductions in the car share of trips, congestion, travel times, and veh-km are larger, although the relative changes are similar to those for the congestion tolls.
+Including the gains from reduced pollution, total welfare gains and welfare gains per unit of revenue collected are both much higher than for the congestion tolls.
+Depending on the cordon scheme, the gains from reduced pollution range from 20% to 50% higher than for the congestion tolls.
+The rankings of the schemes change, with Cordon 1 now outperforming Cordon 3, and Cordon 1&3 outperforming Cordon 2&3.
+These rankings change because Cordon 1 discourages motorists from driving in the city center where emissions and population are concentrated, and the health costs of pollution are highest as shown in Figure 4.
+The indexes of efficacy for the combined double cordon tolls are $R{12} = 0.029$ , $R{13} = 0.410$ , and $R{23} = 0.108$ .
+The values of $R{12}$ and $R{23}$ are even smaller than for the congestion tolls, while the value of $R{13}$ is larger.